Dancing Tonight

 "Dancing Tonight" is a single by American singer Kat DeLuna, the fourth single from her second studio album Inside Out.
 The original title of the song was in fact "We'll Be Dancing", with the original top-line conceptualized and written by Sebastian La'Mar Jones.
 Jones then brought aboard Dallas Diamond, a then college student and friend enrolled at Full Sail University, to help finish the record.
 "Dancing Tonight" was produced by EightySix.

+Background

+DeLuna released the song digitally in the US on March 22, 2011.
+It reached number one on the US Dance Club Songs chart in May 2011.
+In the "Dancing Tonight" music video, DeLuna is stylised with custom made eye patches that she wears as a head accessory.